 The parasitic twin syndrome has been noted in dozens of official cases, but is thought to occur more often due to lack of official documentation of cases in third world countries.
-Many of these survived, often after surgery to remove the parasitiv twin.
+Many of these survived, often after surgery to remove the diseased twin.

 A-ke was born in the district of Yun-Ping Heen in China, with another male child of nearly the same size united to the pit of the stomach by the neck, as if his brother had plunged its head into his breast.
-The skin of the principal here joins that of the upper part of the neck of the parasite, quite

 IVF, or in vitro fertilization, is associated with higher than normal numbers of vanishing twins.
 This is due to the number of eggs implanted and the higher than normal rates of multiples.
-Parasitic twins and vanishing twins do not just occur with twin pregnancies.
-They have also been associated with triplet and quadruplet pregnancies.